jmjuanes/siimple/README.md

 **siimple** is a light, responsive and open source framework for design flat and clean websites.
 It has built in SASS/SCSS and provides a clean starting point for your web design.

+You can find the documentation and the reference guide in https://siimple.juanes.xyz/docs

 ## Getting started

 First, install **siimple** in your project using one of the following methods: